 Aboriginal Ancestry (Proof of First Nation, Inuit or Métis status)

 Pursuing post-secondary education and demonstrates an interest and is considering a career in the areas of finance and/or management/commerce (including financial management/planning, business administration, commerce, accounting and economics)

-Completed Application Form and submit an essay
+Completed Application Form and submitted essay

 2 letters of recommendation from a teacher, guidance counsellor or educator, attesting to the student’s performance and commitment

-Students in Grades 11 and/or 12 may apply (maximum age 19)
+Students in Grades 11 and/or 12 may apply (maximum age 19 at October 1, 2017)